 Design.
-The design was 2 (partner self-assessment: overplacing vs. calibrated; between-subjects) × 2 (time: Time 1 vs. Time 2; within-subjects).
-To explore the relative strength of transmission of overplacement in the same vs. a novel task domain, at Time 2 participants first completed a word scramble task, followed by the same weight-guessing task they had completed at Time 1.
+The design was 2 (partner self-assessment: overplacing vs. calibrated; between-subjects) \times 2 (time: Time 1 vs. Time 2; within-subjects).
+To explore the relative strength of transmission of overplacement in the same versus a novel task domain, at Time 2 participants first completed a word scramble task, followed by the same weight-guessing task they had completed at Time 1.
 This task order was chosen to prioritize our test of cross-domain transmission.
-For the weight-guessing task at Time 2, in order to examine whether transmission within the same task domain operates on novel stimuli (beyond merely repeated stimuli), we presented the same photographs as at Time 1 (same targets) and new photographs (new targets), and counterbalanced their order across subjects.
+For the weight-guessing task at Time 2, to examine whether transmission within the same task domain operates on novel stimuli (beyond merely repeated stimuli), we presented the same photographs as at Time 1 (same targets) and new photographs (new targets), and counterbalanced their order across subjects.

 Time 1.
 At Time 1, the materials and procedure were similar to Study 2 with one exception.
-In addition to learning about a partner's answers in the weight guessing task, some participants first read an 'introductory description' of the partner's personality.
-These descriptions aimed to increase the perceived authenticity of, and memory for, the partner (Tiedens et al., 2007).
-These descriptions came from a pilot study in which a separate group of
+In addition to learning about a partner's answers in the weight guessing task, some participants

-&lt;sup>9 No differences were found between these participants who completed both surveys and those who completed only the Time 1 survey on our key demographic and dependent variables (gender, actual performance on all tasks, and overplacement), apart from the higher mean age of the former group ( $M{age}$ = 38.50, SD = .88) compared to the latter group [ $M{age}$ = 33.99, SD = .79; t(402) = -3.80, p = .0002].
+9 No differences were found between these participants who completed both surveys and those who completed only the Time 1 survey on our key demographic and dependent variables (gender, actual performance on all tasks, and overplacement), apart from the higher mean age of the former group ($M{age} = 38.50$, SD = .88) compared with the latter group ($M{age} =$ 33.99, SD = .79), t(402) = -3.80, p = .0002.
 One participant was excluded from the study for providing implausible weight estimates of persons in the photographs at Time 1 (i.e., below 10 lbs), leaving a final sample size of 404 participants.
-None of the conclusions reported below change as a result of excluding this participant.
+None of the conclusions reported below change when this participant is included in our analyses.

-participants described, in a few lines, a person they knew.
-The remainder of the materials and procedure at Time 1 (as well as a control condition that did not view a partner description) were identical to Study 2.
+first read an 'introductory description' of the partner's personality.
+These descriptions aimed to increase the perceived authenticity of, and memory for, the partner (Tiedens et al., 2007).
+These descriptions came from a pilot study in which a separate group of participants described, in a few lines, a person they knew.10 The remainder of the materials and procedure at Time 1 (as well as a control condition that did not view a partner description) were identical to Study 2.
 Actors were randomly assigned to either the overplacing partner condition (high confidence, low performance; n = 200) or the calibrated partner condition (low confidence, low performance; n = 204).

 Time 2.
 Actors were invited, without prior notice, to participate in a follow-up survey.
 The invitation reminded them that they had completed a survey in which they guessed the weight of persons in photographs.
 However, the invitation did not remind them about the partner's self-estimated or actual placement.
-Actors began the Time 2 survey between 53 and 124 hours after they had begun the Time 1 survey (M = 71 hours, SD = 13.3).
-The rate of completing the Time 2 survey did not differ by condition (overplacing partner condition, n = 96; calibrated partner condition, n = 104; $\chi^2(1) = .36$ , p = .549).
+Actors began the Time 2 survey between 53 and 124 hr after they had begun the Time 1 survey (M = 71 hr, SD = 13.3).
+The rate of completing the Time 2 survey did not differ by condition (overplacing partner condition, n = 96); calibrated partner condition (n = 104), $\chi^2(1) = .36$, p = .549.